rvohealth/psychic-guides/docs/intro.md

 ## Dream

-At the heart of any web application is a database, with, at least generally speaking, a tightly-defined set of table schemas to guard the integrity of it's data.
+At the heart of any web application is a database, with, at least generally speaking, a tightly-defined set of table schemas to guard the integrity of its data.
 Dream follows the conventional [Active Record](https://en.wikipedia.org/wiki/Active_record_pattern) practices for modeling data, but provides a very powerful TypeScript-driven set of features to unleash powerful autocomplete mechanisms that make even the most dense applications possible to navigate.

 ```ts
 import { Dream, BeforeCreate, BeforeUpdate, Column, Validates, Hash } from '@rvohealth/psychic'